 The course is designed for WASH practitioners working in civil society or non-government organisations, government institutions, donor organisations, and the water/sanitation/hygiene industries.

-By the end of this course participants will be able to:
+By the end of this course participants will have gained knowledge of and will be able to: